 This course is designed to assist those students whose ability level in writing requires practice and background development.
-The course provides a review of grammar as well as the teaching of the fundamentals of idea development, support, and organization.
+It provides a review of grammar as well as the teaching of the fundamentals of idea development, support, and organization.
 This course cannot be substituted for any of the English requirements that lead to an associate degree.
 The student must attain a grade of C or better to advance.
 This is a three credit hour course.
-Co-requisite: SC 112K, SC 113 or demonstrated proficiency through a keyboarding skills test

-Prerequisite: TS 103C, Basic English Skills, or attainment of an appropriate score on a placement exam
+Prerequisite: TS 103C Basic English Skills or attainment of an appropriate score on a placement exam